oracle-livelabs/apex/oci-rag-agent/7-run-app/7-run-app.md

 3. Close the dialog.

-## Task 3: Create New Session, download/delete the documents
+## Task 3: Create a New Chat session

 In this task you can create new session which refreshes the current chat and starts a new session and download or delete your existing document.